 - Getting my babies to latch on was always tricky – thankfully I became close friends with Tricia, a lactation nurse who lived near us, so she was always a great help and support for me.
 If you are struggling DON’T WAIT until you’re tempted to supplement, call the hospital you gave birth at and ask to speak to their lactation specialist, or call La Leche League – they love to help new moms.
 (Just don’t listen to their dietary advice.)

-- Then when my milk came in, one side became so engorged that he wouldn’t nurse on it.
+- Then when my milk came in, one side became so engorged that he wouldn’t nurse on that side at all.
 I cried for almost 24 hours straight until Tricia came over and promptly said, “OK, show me the goods…”, motioning for me to unbutton my shirt.
 (If this freaks you out, rest assured, at this stage in the game nobody really cares, least of all me – it felt good to laugh at that point!)
 Within 10 minutes she massaged the clogged ducts out (sounds like plumbing) and had him nursing perfectly, and I was so relieved as you can imagine.

 - These are just a couple issues I had, but there are a few others that may come up for you.
 Keep in mind that in these situations you’ll receive your share of bad advice.
 Listen to your heart.
 A Mom knows what her baby needs.